Brice150/PICKME/README.md

 ### Admin

 - Admin role needed to view this page
-- Search users by nickname, gender, age or max distance
+- Search users and deleted accounts by email and sort them
+- Get application stats
 - View more information about a profile
 - Delete a user